 About the Author

 Russ Leavitt is the Executive Chairman of Telgian Holdings.
-With over 38 years of experience, he holds a Level IV certification from NICET in Fire Sprinkler Layout and Certified Fire Protection Specialist (CFPS) designation.
-He is a Board Member and 2nd Vice-Chair of the National Fire Protection Association (NFPA) and is the chair of the NFPA 13 Sprinkler System Discharge Criteria technical committee.
-He also serves on the NFPA 13 Installation committee as well as the NFPA 3, NFPA 4 and NFPA 25 technical committees.
+With over 40 years of experience, he holds a Level IV certification from NICET in Fire Sprinkler Layout and Certified Fire Protection Specialist (CFPS) designation.
+He is a Board Member and Chair of the National Fire Protection Association (NFPA), and the Chair of the NFPA 13 Sprinkler System Discharge Criteria technical committee.
+He also serves on the NFPA 13 Installation committee, as well as the NFPA 3, NFPA 4 and NFPA 25 technical committees.
 Russ conducts seminars internationally on a variety of fire and life safety related subjects and has authored a number of articles and training materials.

 Media and Interview Inquiries: